markkerry/markkerry-hugo/content/posts/2022/11/deploy-aspcore-app-to-aks/index.md

 ## Deploy Container Image to AKS

 Now we can deploy container to the AKS cluster.
-Start by opening the Azure portal, browsing to the Subscription and opening the CLoud Shell (BASH).
+Start by opening the Azure portal, browsing to the Subscription and opening the Cloud Shell (BASH).
 We will use the `kubectl` tool to manage the cluster.

 You need to gather the credentials in order to interact with the cluster using `kubectl` in Azure Cloud Shell.
 I used the following command: